lionicsheriff/SublimeAcmePlumbing/README.md

 > see Commands.py@is_file

 is_file tests if the message data references a file.
 If it fails, it tries again as a relative path using the current working directory set in the message.
-The final path is stored in the match\_data to allow subsequent actions access to the full path
+If a file is found, the message data is set to the full path.

 ### is_dir

 > see Commands.py@is_dir

 is_dir tests if the message data references a directory.
 Like is_file, if it fails it tries again as a relative path using the current working directory set in the message.
-The final path is stored in the match\_data to allow subsequent actions access to the full path.
+If a directory is found, the message data is set to the full path.

 ### extract_jump